 If you or someone you know is struggling with gambling-related issues, help is available:

-Age Requirement: You must be 18 years or older (or the legal gambling age in your state) to participate in sweepstakes casino promotions.
+Age Requirement: You must meet the minimum age requirement in your state to participate.
 No purchase necessary to play.